PowerBiDevCamp/TenantManagement/README.md

 ### Embed Reports

 Now it's time to make use of the **TenantManagement** application's ability to embed reports.
+When navigate to the **Embed** page for a customer tenant, the **TenantManagement** application must acquire an access token for whichever app identity was used to create the customer tenant.
+The service principal that is configured as the **Owner** of a tenant will be the only service principal who will have access to access the target workspace in Power BI.

 Click on the **Embed** button for the first customer tenant.

 <img src="Images\ReadMe\media\image66.png" width=100% />